Mike Torode

-Michael W. Torode was the second Chief Minister of Guernsey.
-He was voted in by the States of Deliberation on 5 March 2007 and his term expired on 30 April 2008.
+Michael W. Torode (1940 or 1941 – 3 September 2024) was a Guernsey politician who was the second Chief Minister of Guernsey.
+The States of Deliberation voted him in on 5 March 2007 and his term expired on 30 April 2008.

 Torode succeeded Laurie Morgan following the Fallagate scandal that led to the whole Policy Council of Guernsey resigning en masse in February 2007.
-Prior to being Chief Minister, Torode's government position was that of Minister of Home Affairs.
+Prior to becoming Chief Minister, Torode was Minister of Home Affairs.

-Torode has been a member of the States of Guernsey since 1979.
+Torode was a member of the States of Guernsey, the parliament of the Bailiwick of Guernsey, since 1979.
 He was initially a Deputy representing St. Martin and later a Conseiller, elected bailiwick-wide.
-He was latterly a Deputy representing the South East electoral district.
+He was later a deputy representing the South East electoral district.

+Torode died on 3 September 2024, at the age of 83.